magic-wormhole/magic-wormhole/docs/server-protocol.rst

 These messages are queued in a “Mailbox” until the other side connects and retrieves them, but are delivered immediately if both sides are connected to the server at the same time.
+Except for "pake" setup, all of these messages are encrypted so the server cannot read the contents.

 Each client has a randomly-generated “side”, a short hex string, used to differentiate between echoes of a client’s own message, and real